 First vs. Third Party Special Needs Trusts

 There are different kinds of special needs trusts, depending upon the source of the funds that are used to fund the trust.
-If the money or property being put into the trust comes from the person who is disabled, the trust is a third party one.
+If the money or property being put into the trust comes from the person who is disabled, the trust is a first party one.
 If the money or property comes from a third party donor, like a grandparent or parent of the disabled person, then the trust is a third party one.
 It is also possible for a pooled trust to be created, which contains both funds from the person with the disabilities and funds from third parties.

 Both first and third party special needs trusts can make it possible for trustee to be named, who must follow instructions in the trust document to provide for the person who is disabled.
 However, there are major differences between them.

 A first party special needs trust can be established only by a grandparent, parent, guardian or court.
 They must be established for someone under aged 65.
 In some situations, courts monitor these trusts.
 When the person with special needs dies, the state can also try to recover money from the trust which was paid out for the disabled person during his lifetime.